 when Christ preached and died.
 The Roman Republic minted silver coins

-over two hundred years before Christ, and most types are available for
+over two hundred years before Christ, and most types from the first certurn BC are available for

-than $100 in high grade and much less if quite worn.
+than $100 in nice grade and much less if quite worn.

 There are other ancient coins in addition to Greek and Roman coins.
 The Gauls in France minted coins before the Romans came, the Jews in Israel minted coins, the Parthians in Iraq and Iran had their own coins, and a host of smaller kingdoms around the Mediterranean sea minted coins.

 This is a large (32 mm) Byzantine copper coin of Basil II ("the

 Constantine VIII, AD 976 - 1028.
 Similar coins sell for $10-$40.

 The Byzantine empire is the name of the eastern Roman empire after the west fell (The fall is traditionally dated to 476 AD).
 Large Byzantine copper coins are plentiful and even cheaper than most ancient coins (but some would call them ugly).